alexeghd/awsnycast/README.md

 # How does this even work?

 You can setup routes in AWS to go to an individual instance.
-This means that you inject routes that are *outside* the addesses space for your VPC, and point them to an instance, failing over to a different instance if the machine providing the service fails.
+This means that you inject routes that are *outside* the addresses space for your VPC, and point them to an instance, failing over to a different instance if the machine providing the service fails.

 All you have to do on the instance itself is setup a network interface which can deal with this traffic;